joewilliams007/watchRant/README.md

 ## PlayStore
 https://play.google.com/store/apps/details?id=com.dev.watchrant

 Note: The newest version will always be on Github first.
+Current GitHub release has updated watchface that removes background for amoled ambient mode.
+PlayStore release HAS NOT gotten that update yet.

 ## Features